-Hardwick's youngest students (k-6 grades) attend the Hardwick Elementary School that is under the jurisdiction of the Hardwick Town School District within Orleans Southwest Supervisory Union (OSSU).
+Hardwick's youngest students (k-6 grades) attend the Hardwick Elementary School at the Hardwick campus of the Orleans Southwest Unified District (OSUED) within the Orleans Southwest Supervisory Union (OSSU).
 The present building opened its doors to students in 1961.
 Currently, there are 240 students enrolled.
 The school can accommodate 360 students and is not considered to have a space problem at this time.